Seiberg-Witten and Gromov invariants for self-dual harmonic 2-forms: Review of gauge theory

 We now explain these choices in a bit more detail, for the case that $(X,\omega)$ is a symplectic cobordism and the moduli spaces are defined using Taubes' large perturbations.

-Any $\c\in\bB(Y,\s)$ determines a self-adjoint operator $\lL_\c$ which, roughly speaking, is the linearization of Taubes' perturbed Seiberg-Witten equations and the gauge group action (see \cite{Taubes:ECH=SWF1}*{\S3.d}).
+Any $\c\in\bB(Y,\s)$ determines a self-adjoint operator $\lL_\c$ which, roughly speaking, is the linearization of Taubes' perturbed Seiberg--Witten equations and the gauge group action (see \cite{Taubes:ECH=SWF1}*{\S3.d}).
 A monopole $\c\in\M(Y,\s)$ is \textit{nondegenerate} if the kernel of $\lL_\c$ is trivial.
-Similarly, the linearization of Taubes' perturbed Seiberg-Witten equations and the gauge group action at a given configuration $\d\in\bB(\c_-,\c_+;\s)$ between monopoles $\c_\pm$ determines its \textit{deformation operator}
+Similarly, the linearization of Taubes' perturbed Seiberg--Witten equations and the gauge group action at a given configuration $\d\in\bB(\c_-,\c_+;\s)$ between monopoles $\c_\pm$ determines its \textit{deformation operator}

 When $\c_\pm$ are irreducible and nondegenerate, this operator is Fredholm.

 Fix spin-c structures $\s_\pm$ and nondegenerate monopoles $\c_\pm$ on $Y_\pm$.
 Let $\bB(\c_-,\c_+)$ denote the union of $\bB(\c_-,\c_+;\s)$ over all spin-c structures on $X$ which restrict to $\s_\pm$ on $Y_\pm$, and let $\Lambda(\c_-,\c_+)$ denote the orientation sheaf of the determinant line bundle $\det\D\to\bB(\c_-,\c_+)$.
 The collection $\lbrace\Lambda(\c_-,\c_+)\rbrace$ over all nondegenerate monopoles $\c_\pm\in\M(Y_\pm,\s_\pm)$ satisfies the following property: Each nondegenerate monopole $\c$ has an associated $\ZZ/2\ZZ$-module $\Lambda(\c)$ such that there is a canonical isomorphism